 Tips for making delicious pecan sandies every-time:

 - Don’t try and cut corners and not toast the pecans.
 Toasting the pecans adds so much flavour to these cookies.

 - It’s your choice on the sweetener - I love using maple syrup but you could use honey for a 1-1 substitute for it or replace the maple syrup with ½ cup of powdered sugar

-- Don’t try to make these with any other flour unless it’s a ground nut flour like hazelnut flour
+- Don’t try to make these with any other flour unless it’s a ground nut flour like hazelnut flour or another nut flour

 - Make sure the pecans are chopped very fine